hyperledger/firefly-fir/text/0016-token-contracts.md

 are quite a few common variants of these methods, and the current connector design is very limited in how many variants it can support.

-This is a work in progress and right now contains more questions than answers.
-It will be updated as the proposed changes become clearer.

 # Motivation
 [motivation]: #motivation